Learning-based data-enabled moving horizon estimation with application to membrane-based biological wastewater treatment process: Learning-based Data-enabled moving horizon estimation

 \subsection{Training process}

-According to Theorem \ref{thm:fundamental}, it is sufficient to describe \eqref{eq:lpv} using its input, output, state, and parameter trajectories without the need to identify an explicit representation.
-In this section, we treat $x_{k}$ as the output of Koopman surrogate since full-state information can be obtained during the offline stage as discussed in Remark \ref{rmk:1}.
-Therefore, \eqref{eq:D} is adopted as the measurement model for the Koopman surrogate.
-Specifically, the input $u_{k}$ and output $x_{k}$ of Koopman surrogate \eqref{eq:lpv}-\eqref{eq:D} can be directly obtained from \eqref{eq:sys}, while its state $z_{k}$ and the scheduling parameter $p_{k}$ are not directly measurable.
-Note that both $z_{k}$ and $p_{k}$ can be determined from $x_{k}$ and $u_{k}$, if the lifting function $\psi$ and the scheduling mapping $\lambda$ are known.
-Therefore, the objective of this section is to approximate functions $\psi$ and $\lambda$ using two dense neural networks (DNNs) (\cite{rumelhart1986learning}), which can generate $z_{k}$ and $p_{k}$ directly from the data of nonlinear system \eqref{eq:sys}.
+According to Theorem \ref{thm:fundamental}, it is sufficient to describe \eqref{eq:lpv} using its input, output, state, and parameter trajectories without the need to identify an explicit representation. { Since full-state information is available during the offline training stage, we choose the system state $x_{k}$ as the output of the Koopman surrogate (i.e., \eqref{eq:D} serving as the measurement model).} { In the Koopman surrogate \eqref{eq:lpv}-\eqref{eq:D}, the input $u_{k}$ and output $x_{k}$ are directly obtained from {the} system \eqref{eq:sys}.
+In contrast, the lifted state $z_{k}$ and the scheduling parameter $p_{k}$ are not directly measurable. } Note that both $z_{k}$ and $p_{k}$ can be determined from $x_{k}$ and $u_{k}$, if the lifting function $\psi$ and the scheduling mapping $\lambda$ are known. { Therefore, the objective of this section is to approximate functions $\psi$ and $\lambda$ using two dense neural networks (DNNs) (Rumelhart et al. (1986)).
+Based on \eqref{eq:NN_z} and \eqref{eq:NN_p}, the corresponding trajectories of $z_{k}$ and $p_{k}$ can be constructed.}

-A training dataset $\mathcal{D}$ consists of two open-loop input and state trajectories: 1) $\{u^{o}_{k}\}_{0}^{T-1}$ and $\{\tilde{x}^{o}_{k}\}_{0}^{T}$ used to construct the Hankel matrices; 2) $\{u_{k}\}_{0}^{N-1}$ and $\{\tilde{x}_{k}\}_{0}^{N}$ used for online prediction.
+A training dataset $\mathcal{D}$ consists of two open-loop input and state trajectories: 1) {$u^{o}_{[0,T-1]}$ and $x^{o}_{[0,T]}$} used to construct the Hankel matrices; 2) {$u_{[0,N-1]}$ and $x_{[0,N]}$} used for online prediction.
 Fig. \ref{Fig.schematic} shows an illustrative diagram of the training process of the proposed learning-based data-enabled MHE.

-Specifically, the trained neural network $\psi_{\theta}$ projects the original state $x_{k}$ to a higher-dimensional space to obtain the state $z_{k}$ for \eqref{eq:lpv} as follows:
+{The trained neural network $\psi_{\theta}$ projects the original state $x_{k}$ to obtain the lifted state $z_{k}$ as follows:}